Product

 It’s important to know when to see a doctor if you have a late period and a negative pregnancy test.
 “If you’re having pregnancy symptoms but have had two negative test results (tested a week apart), then you should go see a doctor,” advises Dr. Homaifar.
 “Early pregnancy symptoms also mimic premenstrual symptoms at times.
 [Your doctor] can talk to you about your symptoms, determine if you need to do a blood test or imaging, and rule out other potential reasons why you might be experiencing them.”

-Negative and false-negative pregnancy tests: The takeaway
+The takeaway: Negative and false-negative pregnancy tests

 It can be really disheartening to get a negative pregnancy test result followed by your period, but try not to give up hope.
 Keep in mind the fact that 85% of couples under 35 will conceive within a year of having regular, unprotected sex, and try to focus on trying to conceive in your next cycle.